ptous/ptp-tools/README.md

 That's the main problem these tools solve.
 It provides the following features.

-* The ability to start `ptpython` without installing it in the active virtual environment.
+* The ability to start `ptpython` without installing it in the active virtual environment or the Python install it's based on.
 There are some caveats on this - see below.
 * The ability to work with both Python 2.7 and 3.x virtual environments.
 * A distinct REPL history file _per virtual environment_.
 * An optional message reminding you what virtual environment (if any) you have